 First of all, settle on your priorities.
 Do you want to be in the Vorderstadt (the pedestrian centre), or are you looking for something more rural?
 Do you fancy lounging in a garden after a cup of tea – or will a balcony be enough?
 Do you need childcare?
 Decide on issues like these and you’ll find navigating the almost limitless accommodation options in and around Kitzbuhel a lot easier.
 There are, for example, 11 hotels in the resort offering packages that include green fees.
 But some also sit right next to courses.

-Tennerhof Gourmet & Spa de Charme Hotel dates back to 1679 and has individually decorated rooms, an indoor and outdoor pool, and offers transfers to the golf courses.
+Tennerhof Gourmet & Spa de Charme Hotel dates back to 1679 and has individually decorated rooms, an indoor and outdoor pool, a large garden, and offers transfers to the golf courses.
 The Kupferstube is the hotel’s award-winning gourmet restaurant.

 Most of the top hotels have their own spas.
 The best include the A-Rosa Resort with a 3000-m² spa.
 Whether or not you spend the night here you can still visit the day spa with its pool, six different saunas and steam baths, pilates, yoga and aqua fitness courses.
 You can also book beauty and wellness treatments.
 The hotel has a kids club, a large garden, and is located on a golf course.

-At Hotel Zur Tenne is bang in the centre and has one of those lovely painted exteriors so typical of the gorgeous medieval town.
+Hotel Zur Tenne is bang in the centre and has one of those lovely painted exteriors so typical of the gorgeous medieval town.
 Inside is a spa with gym, whirlpool, Finnish sauna, steam bath, tropical showers, water beds and infrared cabins.
 Try the Swing Your Feet massage treatment for a post-hiking pick-me-up.

 The Golf Hotels

-Cordial Golf & Wellness Hotel has direct access to the Kitzbuhel-Schwarzsee course.
 The family-run Hotel Rasmushof is a few minutes on foot from the town centre and set on the 9-hole Rasmushof golf course at the end of the Streif slope, where in winter the Hahnenkamm race takes place.

 Where to Eat